exoplatform/exo-documentation/docs/UserWallet.rst

 |image15|

-In the case of a failed transaction, a warning is displayed in the transaction list and the transaction details.
+In case of a failed transaction, a warning is displayed in the transaction list and the transaction details.
 The arrow and transaction amount are displayed in red color so that you can distingish them.

 |image16|